orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 		- `stats:member:tool:TOOL_TYPE:blocks_broken`: The number of blocks broken, we also keep track of that separately on the NMS of the tools as well; periodically update the database.
 		- `stats:member:drone:DRONE_ID:[All the same stats fields also used for players]` So an example would be `stats:member:drone:1:tool:TOOL_TYPE:blocks_broken

-Difficulties
-- Normal (Lose X levels on death)
-- Hard (Lose X x 2 levels on death, harder mobs)
-- Same as hard Hardcore (full reset on death) ; can still visit the map as a spectator.

 Losing progress, disables the selection you had (highlights that you lost it on death and can be regained.)
 Then you can reselect it on lvl-up or choose something else.